stefaleon/SportsStore/README.md

 * A connection string specifies the location and name of the database and provides configuration settings for how the application should connect to the database server.
 Connection strings are stored in a JSON file called *appsettings.json*.
 * Add New Item -> App Settings file -> create and edit *appsettings.json*.
 * Within the *Data* section of the configuration file, set the name of the connection string to *SportsStoreProducts*.
 The value of the *ConnectionString* item specifies that the LocalDB feature should be used for a database called *SportsStore*.

+&nbsp;
+### 12 Configure the database Connection

+* Read the connection string and configure the application to use it to connect to the database.
+* Apply changes to the *Startup* class required to receive details of the configuration data contained in the *appsettings.json* file and use it to configure Entity Framework Core.
+* Add a constructor to the *Startup* class.
+The constructor receives the configuration data loaded from the *appsettings.json* file, which is presented through an object that implements the *IConfiguration* interface.
+* The constructor assigns the *IConfiguration* object to a property called *Configuration* so that it can be used by the rest of the *Startup* class.
+* The *AddDbContext* extension method sets up the services provided by Entity Framework Core for the database context class.
+* Many of the methods that are used in the *Startup* class allow services and middleware features to be configured using options arguments.
+The argument to the *AddDbContext* method is a lambda expression that receives an options object that configures the database for the context class with the *UseSqlServer* method and specifies the connection string, which is obtained from the *Configuration* property.
+* Replace the fake repository with the real one.
+The components in the application that use the *IProductRepository* interface, which is just the *Product* controller at the moment, will receive an *EFProductRepository* object when they are created, which will provide them with access to the data in the database.
+The fake data will be seamlessly replaced by the real data in the database without having to change the *ProductController* class.